 My book Business Growth Simplified shows how to apply address the eight business growth factors to your situation.
 If you then apply this newfound knowledge it will have a positive impact on your business growth.

 So, there you have it.
 The power of the leadership and management as business growth factors.
-Most often the reason that a business stagnates is because the owner has reached his or her skill limits and self-knowledge.
-To keep growing, the owner needs to learn and apply the aspects of leadership and management growth that matter most for their business’ next stage of growth.
+Most often the reason that a business stagnates is because the owner has reached his or her skill limits and self-knowledge, but you can keep growing, by learning and applying the aspects of leadership and management that matter most for your business’ next stage of growth.